 Like most countries of European heritage, Canada has a grandiose heraldic symbol known as the Coat of Arms (also known as the national crest) that appears on things like passports, government publications and wax seals.
 It’s a very complicated and detailed illustration that is almost entirely identical to Britain’s Royal Coat of Arms, which dates back to the 17th century.

 The crest’s symbolism is largely British: it depicts an English lion and a Scottish unicorn holding a shield displaying medieval icons of the English, Scottish, and Irish peoples of the British Isles, plus the fleur-de-lis of the French and the maple leaves of Canada.
 At the creatures’ feet sit a medley of plants representing the Scottish, Irish, English, and Welsh.
 The animals stand below the flags of the United Kingdom and medieval France, symbolizing the “two founding nations” of modern Canada.

 Canada has two national mottoes, both of which are inscribed in Latin on the crest.
-The first (on the red belt around the shield) is Desiderantes Meliorem Patriam, or “They Desire a Better Country,” which acknowledges the immigrants who have built Canada.
+The first (on the red belt around the shield) is Desiderantes Meliorem Patriam, or “They Desire a Better Country,” which acknowledges the immigrants who have built Canada and Canadians’ ongoing desire for national self-improvement.
 The other (on the blue ribbon at the bottom) is A Mari usque ad Mare, or “From Sea to Sea,” which celebrates the country’s vast geography.